-Learn all about our seasonal programs such as our extra organics collection for spring and fall clean up, Christmas tree chipping, free compost giveaways and more!
+Learn all about our seasonal programs such as our weekly organic collection from May to October, free compost giveaways, Christmas tree chipping and more!

 Seasonal Waste Programs

 - A great way to manage your grass clippings is to grasscycle (or mulch).

 - For occasional overages, save your yard waste organics (grass, leaves and branches) for next collection day.

 - All individual branches must be less than 1m (3') long, and must not exceed 7cm (2.8") in diameter and placed in your green cart.

 - Consider dropping off grass clippings and leaves (no branches) at the Eco Centre’s drop off bins.